 Want to see some pitch deck examples?
 Visit the Portfolio of JTB Consulting.

 Pitch Deck No-No #6 – I Will Guarantee You an X% Return on Your Investment:

-No investor can go in, without an exit strategy in place.
+No investor can go in without an exit strategy in place.
 So, not having an exit strategy or saying you’ll never sell or go public means you don’t have anything to offer them.
-If that’s really how you feel, equity fundraising probably isn’t for you.
-Also never talk about an exit strategy right away as investors may think you are in it for a quick win which shows a lack of commitment.
-Only talk about a potential exit scenario if investors are actually the ones that ask you.
+If that’s how you feel, equity fundraising isn’t for you.
+Also, never talk about an exit strategy immediately, as investors may think you are in it for a quick win which shows a lack of commitment.
+Instead, only talk about a potential exit scenario if investors are the ones that ask you.

-(a) You can “buy” a customer.
-That is, you can spend resources (usually money) to raise awareness of your product, you can pull or push leads to you, and you can spend more resources to convert those leads into customers;
+- You can “buy” a customer.
+That is, you can spend resources (usually money) to raise awareness of your product, you can pull or push leads to you, and you can spend more resources to convert those leads into customers,

-This might sound impressive to you, but it sounds ignorant to a seasoned investor.
+This might sound impressive, but it sounds ignorant to a seasoned investor.
 Investors want to invest in market leaders; they want you to have a large per cent of some market.
 Market leaders lead.
 Market laggards lag.
-Bragging about a “huge market” and the sufficiency of a tiny capture to “make millions” demonstrates that you don’t understand the dynamics of focusing.
+Bragging about a “huge market” and the sufficiency to “make millions” from capturing a tiny share demonstrates that you don’t understand the dynamics of focusing.